kailash-manasarovar/statement/docs/timeline/2024/october.md

 - Paul has spent his life in the building trade.
 - Like everything else I ask him about (except the air-conditioning system), he says, "Oh no, that's completely normal, that's just a filter for ... blah blah", or something similar.
 - He's unconvincing.
-- The kitchen sink water pipes coming into my apartment back onto Marie Carmen's apartment, number 16.
+- The mechanism backs onto Marie Carmen's apartment walls, number 16.
 - When I visited her one afternoon, I noticed an unusual antique furniture item, an ornate mini-cabinet, set against the joining wall at exactly that point.
 - I start to wonder about Marie Carmen.
-- Have they built some mechanism for accessing my apartment's drinking water from Marie Carmen's property?
+- Have they built some mechanism for accessing my apartment's drinking water directly from Marie Carmen's property?
 - As well as number 16, I'm suspicious about number 18's coming and goings this week, especially [the woman I see every day fiddling around at the water-pipe cupboard](#activity-in-the-nextdoor-apartment-number-18).
 - I get the [paperwork for number 18](../../content/documents/evidence/number%2018%20beside%20me%20bedroom%20wall.pdf).
 - I'm also suspicious about the apartment above mine, number 23; the apartment where they seemed to meet on [Monday evenings after chamber class, carrying on long into the next morning](../2023/january.md#noises-upstairs-after-mondays-chamber-music-classes); a suspicion further solidified by comments made by stalkers on X when the gangs were very confident in my apparent vulnerability and weakness, and assured demise.